SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/User Defined APIs/UD_APIs_UserDefinableApiEndpoint.md

 Even though this is an extension module, it follows the release cycle of DataMiner.
 This means that when you install a **general DataMiner upgrade package**, this module will also be installed and updated.

 If for some reason this extension module is uninstalled, the User-Defined APIs feature will become unavailable.
-If this happens, or if the installation somehow becomes corrupted, you can install the extension module using the **MSI installer** located in `C:\Skyline DataMiner\ModuleInstallers\DataMiner UserDefinableApiEndpoint <VERSION>.msi`.
+If this happens, or if the installation somehow becomes corrupted, you can install the extension module using the **MSI installer** located in `C:\Skyline DataMiner\Tools\ModuleInstallers\DataMiner UserDefinableApiEndpoint <VERSION>.msi`.
 You will need Administrator rights for this.

 > [!IMPORTANT]
 > Downgrading DataMiner will not automatically downgrade the *UserDefinableApiEndpoint* DxM.
 This means that a **downgrade could result in incompatibility** between DataMiner and the extension module.
 To downgrade the *UserDefinableApiEndpoint* DxM, first uninstall the installed version, and then install the lower version.
 Do not just run the installer of the lower version without uninstalling first, as this may corrupt your installation.